geirfp/CMI-5_Spec_Current/cmi5_spec.md

 An extended simple course structure example is available in [v1/examples/extended-cmi5.xml](v1/examples/extended-cmi5.xml) which uses vendor specific metadata following the XML Schema Definition defined in [v1/examples/extended-cmi5.xsd](v1/examples/extended-cmi5.xsd).

+NB: The namespace of the XML Schema Definition used in the course structure extension above is just an example.
+The XSD should be made available to the LMS when importing the course structure.
 -------

 <a id="license_agreement"></a>